November 1 - Change in Hours of Operation and Tour Schedule

 All cave tours are considered moderate to very strenuous.
 The Discovery Tour is the only cave tour that is wheelchair accessible.

-1. All cave tours are ranger guided.
+1. All cave tours are ranger guided and offer available space for a limited number of visitors.

 2. The cave temperature is a constant 49 degrees Fahrenheit (9 degrees Celsius).
 A light jacket or sweatshirt, and low-heeled rubber-soled, closed-toe walking shoes or hiking boots are recommended for all tours.